Last Updated on June 9, 2025

 Located near the South Bank of the River Thames, The London Dungeon is a fun, scary and sometimes laugh out loud immersive journey through 1000 years of London’s history.
 Step inside and find yourself transported back in time to some of the most notorious periods in London’s past, including the plague-ridden streets of the 17th century and the shadowy world of Jack the Ripper.

 Walk into different sets with live actors who use story telling and theatre combined with audience participation to bring the past to life.
 Meet a variety of characters, from infamous criminals to torturers.
 Be prepared for unexpected jumps, eerie encounters, and heart-pounding moments which will keep you at the edge of your seat.
-There are also 2 rides to enjoy as part of the experience.
+Plus adrenaline seekers will love the Drop Dead: Drop Ride which is part of the experience.

 The London Dungeon is not just about scares; it’s also an educational.
 Delve into the darker chapters of London’s history and learn about events and places including the Great Fire of London, the Gunpowder Plot, and the infamous Bloody Tower.